Sponsored Project Administration - SPA

 - Resources available to support the project

-- How the PI would held accountable for carrying out the project
+- How the Principal Investigator would held accountable for carrying out the project

 - Ability of the individual to supervise project staff